colenockolds/COE332-Homework/homework02/README.md

 Dockerhub:
 docker pull colenockolds/homework02:1.0
-#pulls the dockerfile from dockerhub to creates an image
+#pulls the dockerfile from dockerhub to build an image

 ## Usage